Drop launchers from the Desktop

 I'm turning this ticket into actually doing it (as decided) once we have #11657.

-#11 Updated by intrigeri almost 2 years ago
+#11 Updated by intrigeri about 2 years ago

 - Status changed from Confirmed to Rejected